Best private Google alternatives: The ultimate list to De-Google your life in 2025.

 Liste alternativer Such-Provider zu Google Search: Searx, Escosia, Mojeek, DuckDuckGo.
 Liste alternativer Such-Provider zu Google Search: Searx, Escosia, Mojeek, DuckDuckGo.

 Google Search is the dominating search engine so you may not have heard of these Google search alternatives.
-These great alternatives will free you from Google and let you surf the web with less tracking.
+These great alternatives will let you surf the web with less tracking and protect yourself from digital fingerprinting.

 Replace Google Search with these private search engines: